See you on JUNE 20-22, 2025!

 Make a Gift

-PWMF is made possible by generous donations from people like you.
-Ticket sales cover only 30 percent of the cost of the festival.
+Why Support the Festival: PWMF is made possible by generous donations from people like you.
+Ticket sales cover only 20 percent of the cost of the festival.
 The remaining funds are raised by the Penn State School of Music in partnership with our Community Advisory Council.
-More than 70 percent of the festival budget is used to pay the musicians.
+More than 80 percent of the festival budget is used to pay the musicians.
 The School of Music provides staff support and use of its facilities at no cost.
 We hope you will support this community-university partnership with your gifts, your presence, and your advocacy for great music at affordable prices.

 How to Support the Festival: There are two easy and secure ways to support Penn’s Woods Music Festival right now!
-You can make a gift online or via text (text PWMF to 41444).
-Your support keeps this even affordable for everyone.
+You can make a gift online by clicking the button below or via text (text PWMF to 41444).

 Festival Donors: Penn’s Woods Music Festival is grateful for the strong community and University support received for this year’s program of excellent and inspirational concerts and outreach music programs.
 We are proud to honor and acknowledge the generosity of all our annual donors and supporters who are integral to the success of Penn’s Woods Music Festival and to recognize the important partnership between the community and the Penn State School of Music.